Request a Sample

 Prefinished Format

-Prefinished Brazilian Teak is our most popular Cumaru format, featuring micro-beveled edges on all four sides.
-Brazilian Teak is approximately 3 times harder than domestic oak, making it an outstanding choice for heavy-traffic residential and commercial applications.
+Prefinished Brazilian Teak is our most popular Cumaru format.
+With the latest milling and finishing technology, we offer prefinished Brazilian Teak with micro-beveled edges on all four sides.
+Brazilian Teak is approximately three times harder than domestic oak, making it an outstanding choice for heavy-traffic residential and commercial applications.

 • 7-step UV finishing system with aluminum oxide